-- 1. Cost and fitting charge for eyeglasses and contact lenses, except the first pair of lenses for post cataract surgery. - 2.
+- 1. Cost and fitting charge for eyeglasses and contact lenses.
+This exclusion does not apply to first pair of contact lenses for treatment of keratoconus or post-cataract surgery. - 2.
 Implantable lenses used only to fix a refractive error (such as Intacs corneal implants). - 3.
 Eye exercise or vision therapy. - 4.
 Surgery that is intended to allow you to see better without glasses or other vision correction.
 Examples include radial keratotomy, laser and other refractive eye surgery. - 5.
 Cost and related fitting and testing charges for hearing aids, bone anchored hearing aids and all other hearing assistive devices.